Julian Clary: Theatre and pantomime

 Clary played Leigh Bowery in the West End of London musical Taboo in 2002.
 He also took part in the touring production in 2004.

-In Spring 2007, Clary did a theatre tour of the UK with his show An Evening with...
-Julian Clary.
 From 2 October 2007, he played the much coveted role of 'Emcee', in Rufus Norris's Olivier Award-winning production of Cabaret, which was in its second year in the West End.
 Clary was with the show until 19 April 2008.
 The following year he took part in the Strictly Come Dancing Tour in January and February 2009.
 He was partnered with Lilia Kopylova.

 Clary starred as Michael in Le Grand Mort, a play written specifically for him by playwright Stephen Clark (prior to his death in 2016), opposite James Nelson-Joyce as Tim from 20 September to 28 October 2017 at Trafalgar Studios 2 in London's West End.

-Clary was due to appear as Norman in a UK tour of The Dresser by Ronald Harwood, alongside Matthew Kelly as 'Sir' in September 2020, however due to the ongoing COVID-19 pandemic, the production has been postponed to 2021.
+Clary was due to appear as Norman in a UK tour of The Dresser by Ronald Harwood, alongside Matthew Kelly as 'Sir' in September 2020, however due to the ongoing COVID-19 pandemic, the production was postponed to 2021.

 Clary has appeared in numerous Christmas pantomimes and has recently become a regular star of the London Palladium pantomimes.
 In December 2019, Clary was inducted in a ceremony held by Andrew Lloyd Webber onto the Wall of Fame, joining the many stars that have appeared at the Palladium.

+In 2023, Clary joined the cast of Jesus Christ Superstar for the UK tour, playing the part of Herod from 11 September onwards.

 Film

-Clary appeared in the film Carry On Columbus (1992), an unsuccessful attempt to revive the "Carry On" series of films.
-It was widely panned by critics, but was more financially profitable than the two other Columbus films released the same year: 1492: Conquest of Paradise and Christopher Columbus: The Discovery.
+Clary appeared in the film Carry On Columbus (1992), an unsuccessful attempt to revive the Carry On series of films.
+It was widely panned by critics but was more financially profitable than the two other Columbus films released the same year: 1492: Conquest of Paradise and Christopher Columbus: The Discovery.